 - Domestic Issues outside of the workplace (health, marriage, etc)

-You might have noticed that the majority of issues is related to the leadership or management of companies.
+You might have noticed that the majority of issues are related to the leadership or management of companies.
 The last one can clearly trouble you a lot, however, it is a little outside the scope of this article.

 What the management should know

 Whatever all that grumbling is about, it is a sure symptom of employee dissatisfaction.
-Dissatisfied employees are very, very rarely happy employees and without satisfaction there will be no motivation and necessary involvement and commitment.
-And without motivation there will be little performance.
+Dissatisfied employees are very, very rarely happy employees and without satisfaction, there will be no motivation and necessary involvement and commitment.
+And without motivation, there will be little performance.
 See here: a nice chain reaction with an unfortunate result: companies with grumbling people perform worse than companies without them.

 Remember that the murmur is usually about relatively small things.
-As a rule, the entire company does not really have to be turned around to solve the issue, to better organize that workplace or to order that safety helmet.
+As a rule, the entire company does not really have to be turned around to solve the issue, to better organize that work, or to order that safety helmet.
 And yet the impact of those apparently small things is potentially huge.
 Sometimes I doubt that management sees the potential issues.

 What about the engagement of employees in our companies?

 How do you get employees to take a new direction?
-My message is therefore simple: listen to your people and their (informal) complaints.
+My message is simple: listen to your people and their (informal) complaints.
 Don’t play down – “that they moan about such a thing” – but take your people and their complaints seriously and resolve them before they grumble about it at parties.
 Why would an employee really want to perform for the interests of the company if that company does not give home when it comes to their basic interests?

 1. Have an open mind

 Dissatisfaction with employees can be annoying, but at the same time it is a relief, namely, dissatisfied employees are at least not indifferent.
 They hope for the better and that it is dealt with properly.
 The pitfall is to label dissatisfied employees as dissatisfied people who are “just like that”, unchangeable.
-With that you wipe the possible value of their thoughts off the table and you deny their (albeit unpleasant) invitation to contact.
+With that, you wipe the possible value of their thoughts off the table and you deny their (albeit unpleasant) invitation to contact.

 Be careful not to be influenced by the prevailing negativity.
 Invite the dissatisfied employee for a sincere conversation, where you show interest in his / her thoughts.
 Show where these thoughts actually connect to what is happening or will happen, where they can add something valuable and in which they simply do not fit.

-By showing genuine interest, someone feels valued, part of the group and perhaps the most important part: a part of the solution.
+By showing genuine interest, someone feels valued, part of the group, and perhaps the most important part: a part of the solution.

 2. Get to know your people

 The times of lifelong loyalty to one employer are over, most people are committed to their career, not their company.
-That is why it is important for employees to feel that they have the opportunity to use all their knowledge and skills so that people feel valuable and will stay that way.
+That is why it is important for employees to feel that they have the opportunity to use all their knowledge and skills so that people feel valued and will stay that way.